gugliio/learning-resources/tutorials/tutorials.md

 - **[Go CI Lint](https://golangci-lint.run/)**: It runs linters in parallel, uses caching, supports YAML configuration, integrates with all major IDEs, and includes over a hundred linters.

 - **[Awesome Go](https://awesome-go.com/)**: List of golang resources.

+- **[100 Go Mistakes and How to Avoid Them]** (https://100go.co/): This book covers a wide range of topics from concurrency and error handling to testing and code organization